 When it comes to Christmas, I admit it: I am that girl.
 Carols the day after Halloween.
-A Netflix queue stacked with 14 versions of A Christmas Carol.
+Binge-watching 14 versions of A Christmas Carol.
 Peppermint-flavored everything.
 I would put up my Christmas tree November 1, if I thought I could get away with it.
 And while I have my Charlie Brown–esque moments, bewildered by flashing lights and aluminum trees, so to speak, for the most part, the whole Christmas season just makes me happy.
-For me, as a Catholic, a big part of that is remembering—to be perfectly hackneyed for a moment—what Christmas is all about.
+For me, as a Catholic, a big part of that is remembering what Christmas is all about.
 Now, I don’t think I need to retell the Christmas story.
 Instead, I wanted to talk about some of the fun and often meaningful ways to celebrate the Christmas season on campus (whether you're actively involved in your faith or not!).

 Faith-related ceremonies and events

 It shouldn’t take long to find Christmas events on and around campus, including Christmas liturgies, community nativity scenes, or perhaps even a performance of Handel’s “Messiah” (or just the obligatory “Hallelujah Chorus”!).
 You might be able to participate in Christmas masses directly, through campus liturgical ministry.
 Or, if you joined a music ministry, you might plan Christmas repertoires and performances.
-(Our guide to Catholic campus ministry.)
+(Here's our guide to Catholic campus ministry.)
 You can also join in on informal Christmas choirs.
-And, of course, there’s something special and solemnly beautiful about a midnight Mass, especially on Christmas Eve.
+There’s also something special and solemnly beautiful about a midnight Mass on Christmas Eve.
 Many Catholic colleges offer midnight Masses at their campus chapel, or Catholic student groups might arrange a trip off campus to attend one.

 During the holidays, you’ll find ample volunteer opportunities, on campus and off, coordinated by both Catholic and secular groups.
 Whether you’re collecting nonperishables or warm hats, gloves, and scarves, organizing a fundraising dinner or serving one to the poor, there’s a charity effort for any schedule, interest, and ability.
 Ask your school’s office of student, spiritual, or Catholic life/Newman Center for volunteer ideas and plans.